Last updated 8 Feb 2018

 “Until the mid-70’s Brigham would, from time to time, manufacture non-filtered pipes.
 That said, this was infrequent and in limited quantities.
 Principally the motive was to use small bowls with thin shanks that could not accommodate the Brigham System.” – Daniel More, President, Brigham Enterprises

-The latest pipes to be offered without a filter belonged to Brigham’s Platinum Series, introduced in the 1990’s and distinguished from the System pipes by the use of silver/steel Dots:
+The latest pipes to be offered without a filter belong to Brigham’s Platinum Series, introduced in the 1990’s and distinguished from the System pipes by the use of silver/steel Dots:

 “This initiative was in response to our expanding sales into the USA.
 Being met with resistance against filtered pipes in the USA (even though the Brigham System is not, in fact, a filter) we countered this opposition with non-filtered pipes.
 Interesting to note that when offered the option, the Brigham System was favoured.” – Daniel More, President, Brigham Enterprises